Interferometry of Efimov states in thermal gases by modulated magnetic fields: Conclusions and outlook

 In summary, the present theory demonstrates that the double magnetic field interferometer has broad applicability.
 Namely, it permits the simultaneous extraction of the binding energy and the lifetime of Efimov states regardless the sign/magnitude of the scattering length and the temperature of the gas.
-Going beyond previous studies, our analysis demonstrates that the Ramsey fringes possess long damping times equal to twice the intrinsic lifetime of Efimov trimers.
-This relation in particular provides also an upper bound to the lifetime of $^7$Li Efimov trimers which has remained unknown to date.
+This is feasible due to the generated superpositions of the trimer with the first atom-dimer and trap state at repulsive interactions, or only with the first trap eigenstate at attractive interactions.
+These superpositions are manifested as interference (Ramsey) fringes in the probability to occupy trimers, observed over a wide range of temperatures.
+Corroborating our results, a three-level model is constructed, taking into account only the contributions stemming from the Efimov trimer, the first atom-dimer and trap state.